goldstrike77/ansible-role-linux-zookeeper/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs apache Zookeeper on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+ZooKeeper is a distributed, open-source coordination service for distributed applications.
+It exposes a simple set of primitives that distributed applications can build upon to implement higher-level services for synchronization, configuration maintenance, and groups and naming.
+It is designed to be easy to program to and uses a data model styled after the familiar directory tree structure of file systems.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs apache Zookeeper on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7